 With fall’s arrival, the flowering plants are slowing down.
-If you have a favorite annual flower (or perennial) that bloomed beautifully, save their seeds to plant next year!
+If you have a favorite annual (or perennial) flower that bloomed beautifully, save its seeds to plant next year!
 Here’s how to save flower seeds.

 Why Save Flower Seeds

 Saving seeds can simply help us grow better plants!
 If you have grown a flower with desirable traits, you’ll want to plant that flower again!
 We also know that planting flowers can be hit or miss, so this lets you pass along a successful plant.
 Save seeds of any flower that has shown qualities that you admire:

 A single flower can generate dozens or even hundreds of seeds.
 So you also save money (especially with pricey perennials) but seed-saving is more about sustainable and successful gardening.

 Which Flower Seeds to Save

 Many old-fashioned annuals grow quite well from seeds collected and stored at home.
 Zinnias, sunflowers, cosmos, marigolds, California poppies, impatiens, petunias, cleome, snapdragons, nigella and calendula are among the easiest seeds to harvest and re-plant in the spring.
 They’ll bloom as usual within the season!

 Perennial seeds can also be saved.
 Just keep in mind that some perennials can go from seed to bloom in one season (e.g., sunflowers) but other perennials may take a couple years from seed to maturity.
 So, it’s not the fastest way to go, but it’s certainly more cost-effective than buying starter plants at a nursery.
 And why not?
 It’s a fun gamble!